 Line 4.
 Depreciation.
-Besides depreciation, include on line 4 the part of the cost that the FSC elected to expense under section 179 for certain tangible property placed in service during tax year 1998 or carried over from 1997.
+Besides depreciation, include on line 4 the part of the cost that the FSC elected to expense under section 179 for certain tangible property placed in service during tax year 1999 or carried over from 1998.
 See Form 4562, Depreciation and Amortization, and its instructions.

 Line 5.
 Salaries and wages.
 Enter the amount of salaries and wages paid for the tax year.
-Do not include salaries and wages deductible elsewhere on the return, such as amounts included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE retirement plan (savings incentive match plan).
+Do not include salaries and wages deductible elsewhere on the return, such as amounts included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.

 Line 10.
 Compensation of officers.

 Enter any officers' deductible compensation on line 10.
-Do not include compensation deductible elsewhere on the return, such as amounts included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE retirement plan (savings incentive match plan).
+Do not include compensation deductible elsewhere on the return, such as amounts included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.